rokansikder/frontend-challenge/README.md

 In the project directory, you can run:

 ### `npm install`
 Run this command to restore npm modules for the app.
-If npm modules are not present in the project, app will not build
+Witout npm modules you will not be able to run the app.

 ### `npm start`